carpentries-incubator/lesson-parallel-python/_episodes/08-calling_external_C_libraries.md

 ---

 # Calling C and C++ libraries
+## Simple example using either pybind11 or ctypes
 External C and C++ libraries can be called from Python code using a number of options, using e.g. Cython, CFFI, pybind11 and ctypes.
 We will discuss the last two, because they require the least amount of boilerplate, for simple cases - for more complex examples that may not be the case.
 Consider this simple C program, test.c, which adds up consecutive numbers: